 35

-General Healthcare System (GHS) Contribution on Rent In addition to income tax and SDC, property earnings are subject to a 2.65% contribution to the GHS.
-The GHS is capped at €4,770 for annual incomes up to €180,000.
-Any income above that threshold is not subject to GHS contributions.
+General Healthcare System (GHS) Contribution on Rent In addition to standard income tax, your property earnings in Cyprus are subject to a GHS contribution on rental income of 2.65%.
+The GHS payments are currently capped at €4,770 for total annual incomes up to €180,000.
+Any income earned above that threshold is not subject to further contributions.

 Deductible Expenses for Individuals To lower your taxable rental income, individuals can deduct several expenses, including: